Lucia's Blog: 2022

 2. They teach and preach only those things that suit the desires of their hearers (Isaiah 30:10; Mark 4:24; Luke 8:18; 2 Timothy 3:7-8; Hebrews 5:11).

-As Paul said, these men are always learning but cannot come to the knowledge of the Truth because they don’t want to hear it, and it is not what they want in their lives.
+As Paul said, these men are always learning but cannot come to the knowledge of the Truth because they don’t want to hear it, which is not what they want in their lives.
 They “turn away their ears from the truth.”

 1. They reject the Truth and refuse to hear it because it condemns their sinful ways and actions.